torus-tools/cli/README.md

   -r, --route53        creates a Hosted Zone in route 53.
 Have your current DNS provider page open and ready to add a
                        custom DNS.

-  -u, --upload=upload  name of a specific file you want to upload to your site. all uploads all of the files
+  -u, --upload=upload  name of a specific file or directory to add to your site.
+To add all files/dirs from your root
+                       use / or *

   -w, --www            creates a www s3 bucket that reroutes requests to the index.